tragle/blarf/README.md

 ### Article structure

-Articles should conform to a few of conventions for best results:
+Articles should conform to a few conventions for best results:

 * Articles are listed in the order they appear in the articles directory, so you may want to prefix filenames with numbers, e.g. _1-my_first_post.md, 2-neat_stuff.md_ etc.
 * Each markdown document should have a top-level heading somewhere (with a single hash mark, e.g. `# My first post!`).
 This becomes the article's title in the page's HTML and in the list of historical links in the footer.